 A gradual and comfortable progression of exercise will be designed to help each patient reach his or her highest potential.
 The exercise training includes breathing exercises, walking and utilizing exercise equipment in a supervised setting.
 We advise patients to be mindful of their bodies and to increase excercise gradually to rebuild stamina and strength.

 To maintain good psychological health, it is essential to maintain a positive attitude toward living.
 People living with COPD must also know the facts of their condition and set realistic expectations.
 The focus of our program is to restore and promote better lung health.
 While achieving that goal, we hope to afford our patients greater abilities and increased self-assurance.
 Obviously these goals cannot be achieved without a commitment from both patient and staff.
 We emphasize the need for patients to take an active role in the rehabilitation plan, not only to make decisions about their lung health, but also to increase their pride and self-esteem throughout the program and upon completion.

 Our program is clinically driven.
 We have a medical director and ongoing physician interaction.
 Most third-party payers, including Medicare, will pay for our pulmonary rehabilitation program.
 For questions about the financial aspects, please call the Shannon business office at 325.657.5242.

-Pulmonary Rehabilitation program received a three-year certification by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
-The certification recognizes Shannon Pulmonary Rehabilitation’s commitment to improving the quality of life by enhancing standards of care.
+The Shannon pulmonary rehabilitation program received a three-year certification by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
+The certification recognizes Shannon pulmonary rehabilitation's commitment to improving the quality of life by enhancing standards of care.